-As the CAD's parcel count has increased through new home construction, and the homes constructed in years of the late 70's and early 80's experience remodeling, the appraisers are required to perform the field activity associated with transitioning and high demand neighborhoods.
+As the CAD's parcel count increases through new home construction, and homes constructed in 70's and 80's experience remodeling, the appraisers are required to perform the field activity associated with transitioning and high demand neighborhoods.
 Increased sales activity has also resulted in a more substantial field effort on the part of the appraisers to review and resolve sales outliers.
-Additionally, the appraiser frequently field reviews subjective data items such as quality of construction, condition, and physical, functional and economic obsolescence, factors significantly affecting the market value of the property.
+Additionally, the appraisers frequently field review subjective data items such as quality of construction, condition, and physical, functional, and economic obsolescence, factors significantly affecting the market value of the property.
 After preliminary estimates of value have been determined in targeted areas, the appraiser takes valuation documents to the field to test the computer-assisted values against his own appraisal judgment.
-During this review, the appraiser is able to physically inspect both sold properties and unsold properties for comparability and consistency of values.
+During this review, the appraiser can physically inspect both sold properties and unsold properties for comparability and consistency of values.